SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/01-Component-Lifecycle.md

 - **static getDerivedStateFromProps:** this method is rarely executed, but when it is executed it must be executed after the constructor.

-His only job is to take the properties from the constructor and put them in state
+His only job is to take the properties from the constructor and put them in state.

 - **Render:** this method renders the content in the browser, the HTML that will be displayed.